rach0022/mad9135-f20-p2-react-native-yelp/README.md

 - [x] show restaurant distance in the flat list
 - [x] order list by increasing distance
 - [ ] update location.service.js to reverse geocode and get the users city/ suburb location to be displayed in the app
+- [ ] create a component to show in an empty list

 ## Bugs: